-The Board of the Faculty of Fine and Performing Arts has decided to make an investment in incentive grants to teachers and researchers, with the aim of building strong research environments with room for research and development in the fine, performing or creative arts.
+The Board of the Faculty of Fine and Performing Arts has decided to continue the investment in incentive grants to teachers and researchers during 2023, with the aim of building strong research environments with room for research and development in the fine, performing or creative arts.

 In addition, the Faculty has also reserved SEK 500,000 for co-funding external grants, as a measure to work on the recommendations of the RQ20 panel, over the next two years.
 Read more about each opportunity below.

 The application period for incentive funds is 3 February to 20 March.
 The decision will be taken by the Research and Postgraduate Programmes Board (FFU Board) on 25 April.

 Those employed within the Faculty of Fine and Performing Arts as postdocs, lecturers, senior lecturers or professors can apply for an incentive grant.
 Doctoral students cannot be principal applicants.
 Applications can be awarded a maximum of SEK 100,000.

 The aim is to encourage and stimulate work for a limited and allocated time with:

 • completion of articles,